-- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, sanitary and efficient work practices. - 04.0 Demonstrate language arts knowledge and skills. - 05.0 Demonstrate mathematics knowledge and skills. - 06.0 Demonstrate science knowledge and skills. - 07.0 Explain the importance of employability skill and entrepreneurship skills. - 08.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 09.0 Demonstrate personal money-management concepts, procedures, and strategies. - 10.0 Describe the importance of professional ethics and legal responsibilities. - 11.0 Describe the roles within teams, work units, departments, organizations, inter-organizational systems, and the larger environment. - 12.0 Use information technology tools. - 13.0 Solve problems using critical thinking skills, creativity and innovation. - 14.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 15.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals.
+- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, sanitary and efficient work practices. - 04.0 Demonstrate science knowledge and skills. - 05.0 Explain the importance of employability skill and entrepreneurship skills. - 06.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 07.0 Demonstrate personal money-management concepts, procedures, and strategies. - 08.0 Describe the importance of professional ethics and legal responsibilities. - 09.0 Use information technology tools. - 10.0 Solve problems using critical thinking skills, creativity and innovation. - 11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 12.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals.

-Program Title: Nails Specialty Career Certificate Program Number: I120414 se Number: CSP0015 pational Completion Point: A :urists and Pedicurists - 240 Hours - SOC Code 39-5092 01.0 Identify career opportunities. - The student will be able to: 01.01 Identify career opportunities in the nail care industry.
-02.0 Demonstrate the importance of health, safety, environmental management systems, and regulatory compliance. - The students will be able to: 02.01 Describe personal and jobsite standards that maintain a safe and healthy work environments.
+Program Title: Nails Specialty Career Certificate Program Number:-I120415

+Occuj se Number: CSP0016 pational Completion Point: A sure and Pedicure Specialist - 180 Hours - SOC Code 39-5092 01.0 Identify career opportunities. - The student will be able to: 01.01 Identify career opportunities in the nail care industry.
+02.0 Demonstrate the importance of health, safety, environmental management systems, and regulatory compliance. - The students will be able to: 02.01 Describe personal and jobsite standards that maintain a safe and healthy work environment.
 02.02 Explain emergency procedures to follow in response to workplace accidents.
 02.03 Create a disaster and/or emergency response plan.
-03.0 Employ safe, sanitary and efficient work practices. - The student will be able to: 03.01 Using universal precautions, identify decontamination procedures to insure the safety of the client and student in the classroom and salon.
+03.0 Employ safe, sanitary and efficient work practices. - The student will be able to: 03.01 Using standard precautions, identify decontamination procedures to insure the safety of the client and student in the classroom and salon.
 03.02 Set-up and operate equipment and utilize materials by mixing chemicals (EPA approved hospital level) in appropriate proportions according to manufacturer's instructions.
 03.03 Clean and maintain implements by using appropriately mixed chemicals and following the procedures for disinfection of tools per Chapter 61G-20.002, F.A.C.
 03.04 Demonstrate cultural awareness of hygiene and socialized differences aby using active listening skills.
-03.05 Describe, observe, identify and analyze the functions, structures, and diseases and disorders of hair, skin and nails.
-Demonstrate and communicate to the client the proper care of hair, skin, and nails through cleanliness, nutrition, and healthful living.
-03.06 Demonstrate and communicate to the client the proper care of hair, skin and nails through cleanliness, nutrition, and healthful living.
-04.0 Demonstrate language arts knowledge and skills. - The students will be able to: 04.01 Locate, comprehend and evaluate key elements of oral and written information.
-04.02 Draft, revise, and edit written documents using correct grammar, punctuation, and vocabulary.
-04.03 Present information formally and informally for specific purposes and audiences.
+03.05 Describe, observe, identify and analyze the functions, structures, and diseases and disorders of skin and nails.
+Demonstrate and communicate to the client the proper care of skin, and nails through cleanliness, nutrition, and healthful living.
+03.06 Demonstrate and communicate to the client the proper care of skin and nails through cleanliness, nutrition, and healthful living.
+04.0 Demonstrate science knowledge and skills. - The students will be able to: 04.01 Understand and identify chemistry as it applies to products used in the salon.
+04.02 Understand and identify science as it applies to electricity and light therapy to perform appropriate treatment.